Hybrid Teacher-Coach: Science/Physics

 The Hybrid Teacher-Coach is a practicing teacher who can provide subject-specific and general pedagogical support for teachers' professional learning.

-This is a prototype role as part of a new Teaching and Learning Initiative in the TDSB.
+This is a pilot project with Teaching and Learning with Technology in the TDSB.

 Forms of Support

-- exploration classroom: observe my grade 11 physics class at York Mills C. I. and explore ideas for your own teaching
+- Exploration classroom: Come and observe my grade 11 and 12 physics classes in the morning at York Mills C. I. and explore ideas for your own teaching in the afternoon.

-- one-on-one discussion and planning: at York Mills after an exploration classroom or in the afternoon at your school
+- One-on-one discussion and planning: Available at York Mills in the afternoon or for a full day after an exploration classroom

 - grade 11 and 12 physics